jackelincl/Getting-and-Cleaning-Data-Course-Project/README.md

 ### Tidy data set

 A tidy data set named tidydata.txt which is the end result after running the R script run_analysis.R over the raw data.

+### CodeBook

+A code book that describes the variables, the data, and provides a link to the original repository for more information